Marcus Green BA (Hons), FRSA, MIOEE Chief Executive Officer

 Rowan joined the charity in January 2013.
 As a qualified teacher, Rowan’s skills and experience in the education arena are a valuable asset to the APEC team.

-Rowan takes up a part time post with APEC as Education Officer responsible for organising our invaluable midwifery study days and also developing and monitoring the new e-learning package.
-Rowan continues to hold a part time teaching position which she juggles with being the Mum of two lively boys.
+Rowan takes up a part time post with APEC as Education Officer responsible for organising our invaluable pre-eclampsia study days and educational events.
+She is also developing and monitoring the online learning.
+Rowan juggles working at APEC with her other job: being mum to three lively boys.

-Carol recently joined the charity in January 2016.
-Carol has been an administrator for over 40 years mainly in the educational sector and brings a wealth experience to the charity.
+Carol joined the charity in January 2016.
+Carol has been an administrator for over 40 years mainly in the educational sector and deals with finance and general administration for the APEC.
+She brings a wealth experience to the charity.

 In her spare time she enjoys gardening, swimming and looking after her young granddaughter.

 Dr Carol Cooper; MA MB BChir (Cantab) MRCP (UK)

 Carol Cooper is a doctor, writer and parent.
 She works as a part-time GP in London and teaches at Imperial College Medical School.
 Her medical journalism has appeared in a wide range of publications and she broadcasts on TV and radio.
 She is The Sun newspaper’s doctor and president of the Guild of Health Writers.
 Her non-fiction books include a number of pregnancy and parenting books such as Twins and Multiple Births: the essential guide, and she is co-author of the award-winning student textbook General Practice at a Glance.

 Carol is honorary consultant in family medicine to Tamba (Twins and Multiple Births Association).
 Her other charity work includes Lucy Air Ambulance for Children, Arthritis Care, National Osteoporosis Society and National Rheumatoid Arthritis Society.
 Carol has three sons (including twins) who are now young adults.